MileHacker Logo

 • Visitor Information: Open daily with extended hours.
 No entry fee.

-• Insider Tips: Useful for amenities, groceries, or in the event that you need a break from historical sightseeing.
+• Insider Tips: Useful for amenities, groceries, or if you need a break from historical sightseeing.

 • Crowd Levels: Can be busy, especially on weekends and public holidays.